 3. ATTACHMENT OF NONSTRUCTURAL COMPONENTS

-Although the ICF systems remain in place, they shall not support any structural loads or to seat any connectors such as screws, bolts, and anchors except as allowed by the ICF evaluation report.
+Although the ICF system remains in place, it shall not support any structural loads or be used to seat any connectors such as screws, bolts, and anchors except as allowed by its evaluation report.

 3.1 Wall Finishes